MetamusicX/zeitnetz-generator/README.md

 # Zeitnetz Generator

-A generalized algorithmic time-grid generator for music composition, based on the system used by Helmut Lachenmann in *Mouvement (– vor der Erstarrung)* as analyzed by Luís Antunes Pena.
+A generalized algorithmic time-grid generator for music composition, based on the system used by Helmut Lachenmann in *Mouvement (– vor der Erstarrung)*.

 The generator takes a **12-tone row**, **permutation pattern**, and **duration list** as input and produces a complete multi-stage compositional scaffold as MusicXML scores.